MinzPark/Wishart-Gamma-Poisson/README.md

-This is visitor research of Corcordia University with professor Yang Lu and researcher Minjeong Park.
+This is visitor research work of Corcordia University with professor Yang Lu and researcher Minjeong Park.

 # The Topic : Multivarite Modeling Under Random Effect Model
 - key idea: